dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 ![](assets/LUNABTC.png)
 <figcaption>LUNA's impressive performance vs BTC in 2021</figcaption>

 - <span class="lc">LUNA/BTC</span>: Holding LUNA (Terra's native token) has also been an absolutely spectacular investment as opposed to holding BTC or ETH.
 The Terra blockchain uses UST as its native token, a USD-pegged algorithmic stablecoin which is the main driver of growth of the ecosystem through a protocol called Anchor, which pays a consistent 20% on UST deposits.
 UST is backed by a basket of assets, in particular LUNA and a small portion of ETH and their staking rewards, however, the rewards backing UST *are not of 20%*.
 Instead, the rewards are provided by a reserve of UST provided by investors.
 The growth of the ecosystem is great, but it may be unsustainable.
 Articles like [this one](https://cryptobriefing.com/can-terras-ust-hold-its-peg-cryptos-top-algorithmic-stablecoin-unpacked/) from cryptobriefing.com go into more detail about potential risks and sustainability of the UST stablecoin.
 Is the growth of LUNA a feedback loop of UST --> LUNA purchases?
 Why is LUNA performing so well?
 When will investors take profits?.
-No matter what, I still think LUNA's performance will continue for a bit longer, but with my risk tolerance, I may not participate in this investment.
+No matter what, I still think LUNA's performance will continue for a bit longer, but with my current risk tolerance, I may not participate in this investment.

 #### Ethereum's coming upgrades and development